Semi Permanent Lashes Training Guide

 - Secondly it’s important to be able to dispose of your waste without touching the bin itself during the procedure, a non hand operated bin is best.
 These are very cost effective and are also more visually appealing.

-- Whilst you are preparing for your client, your tweezers should be in the process of being sanitized.
+- Whilst you are preparing for your client, your tweezers should be in the process of being sanitised.
 We recommend preparing the micro wands ready for priming the eyelashes at this point and then arranging the under eye gel pads or micro tape, and not before to ensure no dirt/bacteria gets into them.

 - These are all one use items only, and should be disposed of after they have been on your clients eyes.
 The same goes for the use of the disposable lash wands, after you're done with them, they should be given to your client to use to brush their lashes morning and night.